picfight/pfcregtest/README.md

 Harbours a pre-configured test setup and unit tests to run RPC-driven node tests.

-Builds a btcd-specific RPC testing harness crafting and executing integration tests by driving a `pfcd` instance via the `RPC` interface.
+Builds a pfcd-specific RPC testing harness crafting and executing integration tests by driving a `pfcd` instance via the `RPC` interface.

 Each instance of an active harness comes equipped with a simple in-memory